Interior Clarity: High CRI Lighting for Leather Restoration

 • Benefit: The ability to dim the lights allows the restorer to check for texture defects in leather (shadow-casting) at low light levels and verify color matches at full intensity.

-Methodology Note (ROI Modeling): Our ROI estimates are based on a hypothetical $0.12/kWh electricity rate and a 20% reduction in labor time for interior inspection tasks.
+Methodology Note (ROI Modeling): Our ROI estimates are based on a heuristic model assuming a $0.12/kWh electricity rate and a 20% reduction in labor time for interior inspection tasks.
 Actual results will vary based on local utility rates and technician skill levels.

 High-ceiling automotive workshop lit by cool-white LED high bay fixtures and shop lights; vehicle on two-post lift, fabrication benches, tool carts, and parts—scene suited to high-bay lighting, warehouse-style garage, or shop lighting product and installation articles.